Thomy003/Global-Education-Analysis/README.md

 ### Ribbon Filter
 ![image](https://github.com/user-attachments/assets/a8c8aee0-6bef-49e6-9ccc-ca8bc8d4d4fb)
-At the top of the dashboard, a ribbon filter allows users to refine the data by continent and country for a more detailed and focused analysis.
-The data has been sourced from World Bank Open Data, but some countries may have missing data due to resource constraints, government restrictions, or other factors.
+At the top of the dashboard, a ribbon filter allows users to **refine the data by continent and country** for a more detailed and focused analysis.
+While the data is comprehensive, some countries may have missing data due to:
+- **Resource constraints** 📉
+- **Government restrictions** 🚫
+- **Other external factors** 🌐
 <br><br>

-### First Section
+### 📌 First Section
-Below the ribbon, the first section provides key insights into global education trends through essential KPIs and visualizations.
-It highlights the distribution and accessibility of education worldwide (or in selected regions based on applied filters).
+Below the ribbon, the first section provides **key insights into global education trends through essential KPIs and visualizations**.
+It highlights the **distribution and accessibility of education** worldwide (or in selected regions based on applied filters).
 The metrics showcase adjusted years of schooling, adult education levels, out-of-school students, and enrollment trends across different education levels, offering a clear picture of progress and challenges in education over time.

-DISCLAIMER: Some inconsistencies in the data happen for the already explained reasons of countries not showing or taking part of the surveys to get Educational information.
+**DISCLAIMER**: Some inconsistencies in the data occur due to the reasons mentioned above.

 ![image](https://github.com/user-attachments/assets/03436e8f-df5d-4e86-85e6-4c0465d48955)